bbauska/W3Cx-3of5/README.md

 <li>JavaScript Introduction</li>
 </ol>

-This course is a natural follow up to the <a href="https://www.edx.org/course/css-basics">CSS Basics</a> and <a href="https://www.edx.org/course/html5-and-css-fundamentals">HTML5 & CSS Fundamentals</a> courses.
+This course is a natural follow up to the <a href="https://www.edx.org/course/css-basics" target="_blank">CSS Basics</a> and <a href="https://www.edx.org/course/html5-and-css-fundamentals" target="_blank">HTML5 & CSS Fundamentals</a> courses.

 As such, required prerequisites are:
 <ul>